 You have tried to build habits before.

 Week one, you are on fire.
 Week two, the enthusiasm fades.
 Week three, you skip a day.
 Then two.
 Then you quietly stop and pretend you never started.
+The numbers back the pattern.
+Norcross, Mrykalo and Blagys tracked New Year's resolvers in a 2002 Journal of Clinical Psychology study and found that at six months, only 46 percent were still on track.
+Among non-resolvers who wanted the same change, it was 4 percent.
 This is not a discipline problem.
 It is an identity problem.

-Roy Baumeister's 1998 research on ego depletion, published in the Journal of Personality and Social Psychology, documented that self-control draws from a finite daily resource.
+Roy Baumeister's 1998 research on ego depletion, published in the Journal of Personality and Social Psychology, argued that self-control draws from a finite daily resource.
 If a habit relies on willpower, it is competing with every other demand on self-control that day.
 By 7 PM, the pool is empty.
 The gym does not stand a chance, because the willpower was already spent elsewhere.
+There is a catch in that research, though.
+A 2016 multi-lab preregistered replication led by Hagger, published in Perspectives on Psychological Science, found the ego-depletion effect close to zero.
+Whether willpower depletes or not, a habit that needs it every single day is a habit on a countdown.

 Lally and colleagues' 2010 study in the European Journal of Social Psychology followed 96 volunteers and found an average of 66 days to reach habit automaticity.
 The attrition rate before day 66 is enormous, and the primary cause is not lack of information.
 It is the identity-behavior mismatch that makes every rep feel like a fight.
 Fix the mismatch and the reps stop fighting.
 (Related: How to Stay Disciplined When You Don't Feel Like It.)